Secondary school options for autistic children

-- government schools, also called public or state schools
+- mainstream government schools, also called public or state schools

-- private schools, which include Catholic schools and independent schools
+- mainstream private schools, which include Catholic schools and independent schools

 Many autistic children go to mainstream secondary schools, either government or private.
 Mainstream secondary schools support autistic children in various ways.
 For example, in some mainstream government secondary schools, children attend special classes as well as some mainstream classes.
 Or the schools might provide aides or extra teachers to support autistic students in mainstream classes.

 Specialist secondary schools cater specifically for children and teenagers with additional needs.
-These schools have criteria to determine who can go to them.
+These schools have rules about who can go to them.
 Some schools are for children with intellectual disability, which can include some autistic children.
 Others are specialist schools for autistic children.